buzzingpixel/cookie-api/readme.md

 Provides a an easy to use API and entity for dealing with cookies in PHP.

+And it does stuff like encrypting cookie contents.
+While you shouldn't generally put things in cookies that should be kept secret, there are always attack vectors that could be exploited and encrypting cookie contents narrows attack vectors.
+For instance if you store the primary key of a database row in a cookie [which you probably shouldn't, but everyone has done it], and it then becomes easy to increment or decrement that number and spoof a cookie to provide access to something that user maybe shouldn't have access to.

+And by using [libsodium](https://github.com/jedisct1/libsodium-php) encryption, it ensures that cookie values cannot be tampered with.

 ## Usage

+## ENCRYPTION_KEY environment variable

+You must have an environment variable set called `ENCRYPTION_KEY` and it must be exactly 32 characters in length.
+This key should be kept SECRET at all times.
+It's the secret key and should never be revealed to the public or else your encrypted data can be read by anyone.

 ### Creating a cookie entity